Differentiable Thermodynamic Phase-Equilibria for Machine Learning

 Notably, for several systems, the surrogate predictions appear to have converged, yielding surrogate predictions exactly on target, yet to entirely incorrect solutions, indicating that the learned model provides stable gradients but not ones that point toward the equilibrium state.
 Similar limitations were also highlighted in~\cite{mitsos2009bilevel} for local methods optimizing iso-activity for fitting NRTL parameters.
 By comparison, the DISCOMAX solver with Hessian loss produces qualitatively accurate (close to the target) and, as guaranteed, thermodynamically consistent predictions, also for the worst-performing instances.
 Furthermore, we note a systematic difficulty in capturing very narrow miscibility gaps with high precision, which is a common problem also in traditional parametric \gls{gE} models~\cite{de1988thermodynamics}.

 Taken together, these experiments demonstrate that the proposed DISCOMAX equilibrium solver provides a substantially more reliable and physically grounded approach for fitting individual \gls{lle} systems than the surrogate neural-network solver.
-The quantitative assessment in Figure~\ref{fig:single-sys-violin} shows consistently lower errors across a wide variety of gap widths, while the qualitative comparisons in Figure~\ref{fig:single-sys-sytems-gap-width} highlights that surrogate predictions often violate basic thermodynamic principles and may converge to entirely incorrect equilibria.
+Figure~\ref{fig:single-sys-violin} shows consistently lower errors across a wide variety of systems, while the qualitative comparisons in Figure~\ref{fig:single-sys-systems-gap-width} highlight that surrogate predictions often violate basic thermodynamic principles and may converge to entirely incorrect equilibria.
 In contrast, the DISCOMAX formulation preserves thermodynamic consistency in all cases, with deviations arising primarily in systems with extremely narrow miscibility gaps.
-In addition to that the DISCOMAX variant without auxiliary loss performs already well on its own and even better than when paired with the Gibbs loss.
+In addition to that, the DISCOMAX variant without auxiliary loss performs already well on its own and even better when paired with the Hessian loss.
 These results establish the DISCOMAX solver as a robust foundation for end-to-end learning of thermodynamically consistent \gls{gE} models, motivating its use in the full multi-system training described in the following section.